 Cyberattacks Against Law Firms and How to Prevent Them?

-No company of any size can afford to ignore the extensive media coverage of cyber security and its hazards.
+No company of any size, including law firms, can afford to ignore the extensive media coverage of cyber security and its hazards.
 It would be a mistake to believe that smaller firms are not being targeted.
 On the contrary, according to the Verizon Data Breach Investigations Report,

 - Human error was responsible for 85 percent of the breaches.